Skip to main content

 Third, the way to win another party’s support is by either changing or serving his political agenda.
 For example, when student government successfully lobbied senior leadership to adopt Molly’s red-blue separation policy, the Board instructed the University to adopt the policy.
 This directive from senior leadership changed Director Smith’s political agenda.
 He now had to follow leadership’s instruction, which meant he had to implement Molly’s policy.
 It changed his political agenda.
 The way to win a counterpart’s support is either by changing or serving his political agenda.

 Fourth, getting student government to adopt one’s cause is the most effective way to achieve a policy change.
 Student government leverages its access to The UT-System Board of Regents, the university’s governing board, to support student causes.
 This is what happened for Molly.
 SGA successfully championed Molly’s red-blue trash separation with the governing board.
 This led to the Board’s support and to the policy change.
-Student government can offer leverage for one’s cause and its support is the most effective way to achieve policy outcomes given to its favored status with senior university leadership.
+Student government can offer leverage for one’s cause and its support is the most effective way to achieve policy outcomes given its favored status with senior university leadership.

 Feature Image: DS Bigham via Flickr